Mass media in China: Foreign media and journalists

 China does not issue licenses to foreign companies to publish magazines or newspapers directly.
 Instead, it permits numerous "copyright cooperation" (or syndication) agreements between state-owned media entities and foreign partners.
 In these arrangements, a state-owned company effectively leases its publishing license to a foreign partner like Conde Nast, which then transforms the magazine into a Chinese edition of publications like Vogue, GQ and Rolling Stone that the two entities copublish together.
 These titles subsequently undergo rigorous regulatory approval in order to get their partnership renewed.
 In 2006, the General Administration of Press and Publication halted the approval of new foreign magazines on non-science and technology topics.

 In 2012, China banned Al Jazeera English and expelled their foreign staff due to an unfavorable report about forced labor.
 This was the first time since 1998 that China had expelled a major foreign media organization.

-Since 2016, foreign-owned media is not allowed to publish online in China and online sale of foreign media is regulated to prevent content that may "endanger national security or cause social unrest".
+Since 2016, foreign-owned media outlets have not been allowed to publish online in China, and online sale of foreign media is regulated to prevent content that may "endanger national security or cause social unrest".

 Reporting in China has become more difficult with the Chinese government increasingly interfering in the work of foreign journalists and discouraging Chinese citizens from giving interviews to the foreign press.
 The Chinese government increasingly uses restrictions and harassment of foreign journalists as a way to punish their home country or the home country of the media organization they report for.
-Since 2018 none of the 150 correspondents and bureau chiefs surveyed annually by the Foreign Correspondents' Club of China (FCCC) have reported an improvement in their working conditions.
+Since 2018, none of the 150 correspondents and bureau chiefs surveyed annually by the Foreign Correspondents' Club of China (FCCC) have reported an improvement in their working conditions.